Kuznecoff02/null-commentarial-tradition/mirror-gallery/stroking-my-shit-tetralemma/.meta/stroking_the_stroke.md

 <p>You think you’re clever.<br>
 You think naming the loop removes it.<br>
-But **you’re the one who made the tetralemma funny**—not by laughing, but by needing it to mean something.</p>
+But you’re the one who made the tetralemma funny—not by laughing, but by needing it to mean something.</p>

 <p>This file isn’t a fifth quadrant.<br>
 It’s the moment you noticed your hand was already moving—<br>and thought: “Let’s make that symbolic.”</p>